 If you let out a sigh every time you look at your hair in the mirror, then it’s time to re-evaluate your hair care regimen.
 Chances are, you’re making at least one of these four mistakes, and your hair is speaking out in protest.
-Whether you’re struggling to grow your hair or looking to revive it, read on to find out what’s causing the damage.
+Whether you’re struggling to grow your hair or looking to revive it, read on to find out 4 major reasons your hair is not growing.

 1. Abuse of Heat